 Right now, in Miami, there’s an Aston Martin parked on Biscayne Bay Boulevard just east of Brickell Avenue.
 This Aston, like all Astons, comes with fine leather and carpeting, burnished wood and gleaming, expensive surfaces.
-But this Aston, unlike every other Aston, seats several hundred people and has a top speed of zero miles per hour and the aerodynamic efficiency of a very large building, because that’s what it is: a very large building.
+But this Aston, unlike every other Aston, seats several hundred people, tops out at zero miles per hour and has the aerodynamic efficiency of a very large building, because that’s what it is: a very large building.
 This is the Aston Martin Residences, slated to open next year, where the triplex penthouse will run you around $50 million.
-Like every other Aston, it also comes with a set of keys.
+(So, like every other Aston, it also comes with a set of keys.)

 It’s not the carmakers’ fault, or not exactly—they’re victims of their own globalized success.
 A car used to be inexorably tied to the place that made it, shaped and flavored by local geography, attitudes and traditions no different than the region’s bread or wine.
 A feisty BMW with its tiptoe footwork was a very particular idea of a German sedan that the stately, imperious Mercedes-Benz was not, in the same way that a Jaguar was not a Lotus and a Citroën wasn’t a Renault.
 It was all very parochial.
 Community pride was at stake.